karthikeyangopala10-comp/Resource-Project/README.md

 ##Documentation:

-###1/26/2026
+###1/27/2026
-Made the code to donate food with name and quantity, and allow you to view the current donation entries
+Made the code to donate food with name and quantity, and allow you to view the current donation entries.
+Made methods for asking choice, adding resource, and viewing current resources logged.
 - [Resource-Java-File](https://github.com/karthikeyangopala10-comp/karthikeyangopala10-comp/blob/main/Resource.java)

-###1/27/2026
-Nothing much, just made the parts to ask for asking your choice(to donate to see current entries), and the actual actions as methods

 ###1/##/2026